jamesplease/redux-resource/docs/guides/migrating.md

 ```

 If you were using `getResources` to render out the response from this request, you will want to
 now also use a [list](https://redux-resource.js.org/docs/guides/lists.html).
+Now is also a
+good opportunity to switch to the new `getResources` API.
+The old API still works, but it will
+be removed in v3.0.0 sometime in early 2018.

 ```diff
   readResources({